Ronald Ernest Aitchison: Career

 From 1942 to 1945 Aitchison worked as an engineer with the Amalgamated Wireless Valve Company on the design and production of klystrons and radar magnetrons, which were new devices important to the war effort.
 He was also involved in work on semiconductor diodes, which were the forerunners of the revolution in electronics brought about by the advent of solid-state semiconductor components.
 In 1945 he joined the National Acoustic Laboratories where he worked on the design and construction of hearing aids for children.

 Aitchison was appointed as senior lecturer in Communications Engineering at the University of Sydney, which was the start of his 25-year teaching experience at that institution, culminating in his appointment as associate professor.
 His interest in solid-state physics took him to Bristol University, UK, for a year, and he also spent a year at Stanford University, California, on a Fulbright scholarship, working at the forefront of electronics research.
 In 1970, he accepted an offer from Macquarie University to become the founding professor of electronics and took up the post in 1971.

 Macquarie University

-At Macquarie, Aitchison was hired as foundation professor of electronics.
+At Macquarie Aitchison was hired as foundation professor of electronics.
 He taught this subject, with an emphasis on semiconductor physics, to advanced undergraduates and graduate students.
 In his teachings he emphasized understanding of principles over memorization of facts.

-As a researcher, he created a state-of-the-art electronics laboratory and led several successful projects of a highly practical nature including pioneering work on the reception of satellite weather pictures that were shown every evening in Sydney's TV newscasts.
+As a researcher he created a state-of-the-art electronics laboratory and led several successful projects of a highly practical nature including pioneering work on the reception of satellite weather pictures that were shown every evening in Sydney's television newscasts.
 In addition, he served as Head of the School of Mathematics and Physics, and as a member of Macquarie's Academic Senate.

-At the School of Mathematics and Physics, Aitchison became a colleague and friend of quantum physicist John Clive Ward and he was a supporter, and active participant, of the Macquarie science reform movement.
+At the School of Mathematics and Physics Aitchison became a colleague and friend of quantum physicist John Clive Ward and he was a supporter, and active participant, of the Macquarie science reform movement.